 Key Trends, Challenges, and the Future of Work

-By 2026, employee rewards and recognition will move from isolated programs to embedded organizational infrastructure, shaping how employees experience work every day.
+By 2026, employee rewards and recognition will shift from isolated programs to embedded organizational infrastructure, shaping employees’ daily work experience.

 1. Recognition is entering a breakout growth phase driven by talent scarcity, hybrid work, digital transformation, and rising employee expectations.